Quick Facts About Section 179 Deductions

 Heavy Vehicles Eligible for Section 179

-Here is a list of 15 popular SUVs from model years 2024 and 2025 with a GVWR greater than 6,000 pounds that may qualify for Section 179 deductions.
+Here is a list of 15 popular SUVs from model year 2025 with a GVWR greater than 6,000 pounds that may qualify for Section 179 deductions.
+The list is not comprehensive.
+Understand that GVWR figures vary by drivetrain, wheelbase, hybrid battery mass, and optional equipment, including wheel and tire packages.
+Check the door-jamb label on your vehicle, as some ratings are VIN-specific.

 MORE: Best SUVs of 2025